retrocomputacion/retrobbs/readme.md

  - New text viewer with support for bidirectional scroll.
  - New Maps plugin.
  - Added support for .YM, .VTX and .VGM music files.
 YM2149/AY-3-8910 data streams are converted to SID data streams.
- - Added Python base internal SIDdump implementation used as fallback if neither _SIDdump_ or _SIDdumpHR_ are present.
+ - Added Python based internal SIDdump implementation used as fallback if neither _SIDdump_ or _SIDdumpHR_ are present.
+ - Added GRABFRAME internal function.

 __Changes/Bug fixes__:
  - Simplified initial terminal feature check, now is more reliable.